Clafou/support.print/_posts/2018-12-20-add-multiple-photos.md

 categories: [Troubleshooting]
 ---

-The image picker accessed via the + button only allows you to select one photo.
-This is a limitation of the built-in iOS image picker which does not currently provide support for multiple selections.
+The image picker accessed via the + button only allows you to select one photo at a time.
+If you are printing a lot of photos it can be tedious to reopen the image picker multiple times.

 However you can add multiple images at once from your Photos app by via copy/paste or, if you are using an iPad, via drag & drop.